 You never get a great sleep when you make a flight as long as the one we had, constantly waking up during the night, struggling to get back to sleep, then waking up early again.
 This left us a fair bit of time to kill in LA before we had to fly out later that night so we decided to catch a cab to a nearby shopping mall, but first we grabbed some breakfast in the hotel cafe.
 One thing we were aware of, but to the degree of which we had completely forgotten, was the portion sizes in the US.
 Case in point, we got a breakfast burrito each and probably wouldn’t need anything else until dinner!
 Time to walk this one off in Westfield Culver City.

 This mall had a ton of sporting goods stores selling NBA jerseys, caps, and other stuff, predominately Lakers gear.
 I’ve mentioned before that I loathe, hate, and despise the Lakers, think Kobe Bryant (left) is the most overrated player to ever lace them up, and believe that LeBron James’ spoilt, overprivileged attitude is ruining the league.
-This offseason the Lakers traded for Anthony Davis of the New Orleans Pelicans, a deal that could ruin the franchise for years to come if it doesn’t work out and left them wanting to sign another star player Their eyes were set firmly on free agent Kawhi Leonard, whom had just led the Toronto Raptors to the NBA championship.
+This offseason the Lakers traded for Anthony Davis of the New Orleans Pelicans, a deal that could ruin the franchise for years to come if it doesn’t work out or either Davis or James gets injured, and left them wanting to sign another star player.
+Their eyes were set firmly on free agent Kawhi Leonard, whom had just led the Toronto Raptors to the NBA championship.
 Instead, Leonard announced that very morning that he intended to sign with the Lakers’ crosstown rival L.A.
 Clippers, a team that also managed to trade for Oklahoma City Thunder star Paul George, and Lakers fans were PISSED!
 There was a guy who ran one of the stores, an overweight dude in a Kobe Bryant throwback jersey and all other Lakers attire who was close to tears.
 “If only we still had Kobe, man,” he said longingly of a player that retired three years ago.
 “He’d be 41, but we’d still have a chance, with Kobe you always had a chance.”
 He’s talking about a guy who couldn’t stay healthy toward the end of his career, playing a grand total of 107 of a possible 244 games over his final three seasons, the Lakers’ three worst regular seasons in franchise history for that matter, all while pulling in a cool US$78,953,000 in salary over that time.
 Yeah, he’d get it done today.

 We spent the bulk of the afternoon wandering around Westfield, finding quirky objects such as Twix chocolate bar packets that claimed to contain four of only the left-side bars.
 We are attending Anna’s cousin’s wedding in Vancouver, Canada in September so I managed to pick up a three-piece Calvin Klein suit plus a shirt from JC Penney for a grand total of only US$355.88 (AU$506.49) plus tax, well under half-price and it actually fits.
 This isn’t boasting, but the price will make a bit of sense when I use it as a comparison later in this post.